ShohanurRahmanShohan/Text-to-Speech-Reader/README.md

 ------------

 1. Ensure that you have Python 3 installed on your computer.
+2. pip install -r requirements.txt ( if its not working than)
 2. Install the following dependencies:
     -   gtts
     -   pygame